 8 Stretching and Balancing Exercises for Seniors

 As you get older, it’s important to make time for stretching and balancing exercises.
-“Older adults tend to shuffle their feet a little more,” says Virtua Fitness Center personal trainer and medical integration coordinator, Lauren Triboletti, ACSM, CPT.
+“Older adults tend to shuffle their feet a little more,” says Virtua Fitness Center personal trainer and medical integration coordinator, Lauren Domzalski, ACSM, CPT.
 “But, if you work to keep full range of motion in your joints, it helps you take longer strides and prevents you from tripping and falling over your own feet.”

 Falls are more serious in your senior years since bone density decreases as you age.
 It leaves you at greater risk for fractures if you take a spill.
-To strengthen your balance, Triboletti recommends that older adults aim for 60 minutes of activity (like walking, tai chi or chair yoga) daily and perform the following stretches and exercises.
+To strengthen your balance, Domzalski recommends that older adults aim for 60 minutes of activity (like walking, tai chi or chair yoga) daily and perform the following stretches and exercises.

 1. Doorway stretch

 Stand in a doorway and brace your forearms against the doorframe.
 Keep both arms at right angles—your body should look like a football goal post.
 Place one foot in front of you and one behind so they're in two different rooms.
 Push your front leg through the doorway and hold 20-30 seconds per side.